 Here are the new laws applied to LLCs:

 A corporate entity or an individual can be the only shareholder of a Limited Liability Company.
-The previous law had a minimum requirement of two shareholders to establish an LLC in Dubai, UAE.
+The previous law had a minimum requirement of two shareholders for LLC company formation in Dubai, UAE.

 The Shareholders’ date of birth should be enlisted along with other details in the articles.
 The shareholders are also required to disclose their mobile numbers to the Department of Economic Development of Dubai.
 It was not a requirement in the former law for Limited Liability Companies.